 ## # ℹ 1 more variable: `Expected cost/machine ($)` <dbl>

-The table shows the estimated shift effect by machine group.
-The last column translates the CATE into dollars: a mean CATE of 0.03 means that each First Shift assignment on that machine type costs an expected $1,500 in additional breakdown risk (0.03 × $50K).
-This drives the targeting analysis below.
+The table shows the estimated shift effect by machine group --- how much being on First Shift increases breakdown probability for each machine type.
+The last column translates this into dollars: a mean CATE of 0.03 means that each First Shift assignment on that machine type costs an expected $1,500 in additional breakdown risk (0.03 × $50K).
+This drives the targeting analysis below: which First Shift machines should we prioritise for intervention?

 (Assembly machines, if present, may have too few observations to produce a reliable CATE estimate and will show a very wide CI or be absent from the table entirely.)